Arksine/moonraker/docs/web_api.md

 been configured:

 #### Get update status
-Retrieves the current state of each "package" available for update.
-Typically this will consist of information regarding `moonraker`, `klipper`, `system` packages, along with configured clients.
-If moonraker has not yet received information from Klipper then its status will be omitted.
-One may request that the update info be refreshed by setting the `refresh` argument to `true`.
-Note that the `refresh` argument is ignored if an update is in progress or if a print is in progress.
-In these cases the current status will be returned immediately and no refresh will take place.
-If the `refresh` argument is omitted its value defaults to `false`.
+Retrieves the current state of each item available for update.
+Items may include the linux package manager (`system`), applications such as `moonraker` and `klipper`, web clients such as `mainsail` and `fluidd`, and other configured applications/extensions.

 HTTP request:
 ```http
 GET /machine/update/status?refresh=false
 ```

 JSON-RPC request:
 ```json
 {